iamdtang/skaterdav85.github.io/_posts/2015-04-19-mocking-amd-modules-with-squire.md

 	        injector.remove();
 	    });

-	    it('should contain an objet of all query string params', function() {
+	    it('should contain an objet of all query string params', function(done) {
 	        injector
 	            .mock('window', {
 	                location: {